uzyn/ethereum-webpack-example-dapp/README.md

   Once webpack build is done (`bundle.js` is generated), open `index.html` in your favorite web browser.

-  Webpack is now started in `--watch` mode, any changes done at the JavaScript or Solidity files would automatically rebuild the affected modules.
+  Webpack is now started in `--watch` mode, any changes done at JavaScript or Solidity files would automatically rebuild the affected modules.

 1. Build, for deployment